matt0681/matt0681/README.md

 <sub>(Paintings by: <a href="https://en.wikipedia.org/wiki/Carl_Spitzweg">Carl Spitzweg</a> | Location: <a href="https://en.wikipedia.org/wiki/Glendalough">Glendalough, Ireland</a>)</sub>

 ___
-## About Me 👋
+## About Me
-I am a **Current Masters Student in Computer Science and Engineering** at the **University of Notre Dame** 🏰.
+I am a **Current Masters Student in Computer Science and Engineering** at the **University of Notre Dame**.
 My current interests are in data-science, digital humanities, and human-computer interaction.

 ___
-## Education 🎓
+## Education
-- **M.S. in Computer Science and Engineering (In Progress)** - University of Notre Dame ☘️
+- **M.S. in Computer Science and Engineering (In Progress)** - University of Notre Dame
 - **B.S. in Computer Science and Mathematics** - Samford University

 ___
-## Languages and Tools 🛠️
+## Languages and Tools
 Python, Java, SQL, Flutter, Dart, React

 <p float="left">